create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 ## SFColorRGBA Object

-The SFColorRGBA object corresponds to a X3D SFColorRGBA field.
+The SFColorRGBA object corresponds to an X3D SFColorRGBA field.
 All properties are accessed using the syntax *sfColorRGBAObjectName.<property>*, where *sfColorRGBAObjectName* is an instance of a SFColorRGBA object.
 All methods are invoked using the syntax *sfColorRGBAObjectName.method (<argument-list>*), where *sfColorRGBAObjectName* is an instance of a SFColorRGBA object.

 ### Instance Creation Method(s)